Lamar Lady Cardinals soccer: 2022 Lamar Lady Cardinals soccer team

 The 2022 Lamar Lady Cardinals soccer team represents Lamar University during the 2022 NCAA Division I women's soccer season.
 The Lady Cardinals are led by head coach Nathan Kogut, in his first season.
 They play home games at Lamar Soccer Complex.
 This is the team's 16th season playing organized women's college soccer, and their 15th playing in the Southland Conference following a brief one year membership in the Western Athletic Conference in 2021–22.
 The Lady Cardinals won the Southland Conference regular season championship with a 10-1-1 conference record as well as the 2022 Southland Conference women's soccer tournament for the third time in program history.
 They received the conference auto-bid to the 2022 NCAA Division I women's soccer tournament.
 The Lady Cardinals' season ended with a 1–3 first round loss to the 8th seeded LSU.
-The Lady Cardinals overal record was 15–2–2.
+The Lady Cardinals overall record was 15–2–2.